deepsquare-io/grid/docs/docs/05-deploy-deepsquare/04-samples/03-unity-render-streaming.md

 # Unity Render Streaming

-The DeepSquare GRID can run workloads requiring x11.
+The DeepSquare Grid can run workloads requiring x11.
 One usecase is to run [Unity Render Streaming](https://docs.unity3d.com/Packages/com.unity.renderstreaming@3.1/manual/index.html) which is a solution for peer-to-peer streaming.

 Unity uses WebRTC which permits [**NAT traversal via STUN**](https://www.rfc-editor.org/rfc/rfc7635.html), so no need to use a tunnel to expose the video stream.